Alexi Pitu

-Alexi Paul Pitu (born 5 June 2002) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Danish Superliga club Vejle Boldklub.
+Alexi Paul Pitu (born 5 June 2002) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Liga I club UTA Arad.

 Pitu started out as a senior in 2018 at Viitorul Constanța, which was merged into Farul Constanța three years later.
 He totalled over 80 matches in the Liga I combined, before earning a move to French side Bordeaux in 2023.

 Internationally, Pitu has represented Romania at several youth levels.

 Club career

 Viitorul Constanța / Farul Constanța

 Pitu made his senior debut for Viitorul Constanța on 12 July 2018, coming on as an 86th-minute substitute for Ianis Hagi in a 2–0 win over Racing FC in the first qualifying round of the UEFA Europa League.
 Aged 16 and one month, he thus became the youngest Romanian player to make an appearance in a European club competition.
 Ten days later, he recorded his Liga I debut by playing in a 0–1 loss to Dunărea Călărași.

 Pitu became a regular starter at the team after it merged with Farul Constanța in the summer of 2021, amassing 32 league games in the 2021–22 season.
 On 28 August 2022, he scored his first professional goal in a 3–1 away defeat of five-time defending champions CFR Cluj.